LukeYaxley/MappingCities/README.md

 <h2>About this Project</h2>
 <p>This project is a webapp to generate roadmap of a given section of city.
-This will allow scientists who are looking to graph pollution to overlay pollution data over the top.</p>
+This will allow scientists who are looking to graph pollution to overlay pollution data over the top.
+Unfortunately we were unable to finish by giving the ability to upload pollution data as a csv but that would have been the next story</p>
 <h3>Dependencies (libraries you need to have installed)</h3>
 <ul>
 <li>os</li>